Ex-Google scientist Gebru opens AI institute year after tumultuous exit - NewsBreak

 Ex-Google scientist Gebru opens AI institute year after tumultuous exit

-(Reuters) - Timnit Gebru, the computer scientist whose disputed exit from Google's artificial intelligence research team prompted debate across the tech industry about diversity and censorship, said on Thursday she has launched a small lab to continue her work freely.
+Dec 2 (Reuters) - Timnit Gebru, the computer scientist whose disputed exit from Google's (GOOGL.O) artificial intelligence research team prompted debate across the tech industry about diversity and censorship, said on Thursday she has launched a small lab to continue her work freely.

 The Distributed AI Research Institute has raised $3.7 million from foundations and aims to critically study services from big tech companies as well as propose AI-based solutions to issues such as food insecurity and climate change, Gebru said.